-Kyushu Island, the southernmost one amongs the four islands that creates the archipelago, is not the most chosen destination for a first time traveller in Japan.
-As we mostly rely on the JR Pass to travel across the country and that unfortunately makes our travel limited, we would end up going for the classics, namely Tokyo, Kyoto, Osaka or Hiroshima.
-If you are about to travel to Japan for the second time however, or if you simply feel a bit more adventurous, going slightly off the beaten path never be disappointed.
+Kyushu, the southernmost among Japan’s four main islands, is not the most popular destination for a first time traveller to Japan.
+As many rely on the JR Pass to travel across the country, unfortunately time is limited, leaving people to prioritize well-known destinations, namely Tokyo, Kyoto, Osaka or Hiroshima.
+If you are about to travel to Japan for the second time however, or if you feel you want a more adventurous trip, away from the tourist traps, you will not be disappointed by going slightly off the beaten path.
 With wild and omnipresent nature, rich history and culture, welcoming inhabitants and of course delicious local specialties, Kyushu Island is full of treasures to discover.

-And if visiting the island’s seven prefectures in just a couple of days time is likely to be unrealistic, you can start by focusing on the northern part of the island around Fukuoka.
-After sharing some of our favorite spots in Oita with you, Saga and Fukuoka, let’s now discover the last Prefecture of our tour, Nagasaki!
+If you ever plan on visiting the island, it’s not realistic to visits each of the seven prefectures in just a couple days time.
+Instead, you can start by focusing on the northern part of the island, in and around the city of Fukuoka.
+After sharing some of our favorite spots in Oita, Saga and Fukuoka with you, let’s discover the last prefecture of our tour, Nagasaki!

-But before we start with this itinerary of discoveries, please note that if it is absolutely possible to travel through the island with public transportation, this might not be the most convenient nor flexible way to do it.
-In order to make the most of your trip, and in particular the suggested route below, the ideal option would be to rent a car for several days in order to explore the area at your own pace.
+But before we start our suggested itinerary, please note that you can only travel through the island via public transportation, this might not be the most convenient or flexible way to do it.
+In order to make the most of your trip, and in particular the suggested route below, the ideal option is to rent a car for several days and explore the area at your own pace.
 You can find all the practical information on that topic at the following link.

 That being said, it is very easy to navigate Nagasaki City thanks to its cute tram.
-You can buy a 1-day pass for 500 yens (available at the Tourist Office at Nagasaki Station), making you navigate anywhere easily .
+You can buy a one-day pass for 500 yen (available at the Tourist Office at Nagasaki Station), allowing you to navigate anywhere easily.
 All practical information can be found right here.

-If you mainly know about Nagasaki in the context of World War II, yet there is actually a lot more to discover.
-Of course We will make a stop at the Atomic Bomb Museum, but you will also discover other atypical parts historical sites, and as always in Kyushu, beautiful natural landscapes.
+If you mainly know about Nagasaki in the context of World War II, there is actually a lot more to discover.
+Of course, we will make a stop at the Atomic Bomb Museum, but you will also discover other atypical historical sites, and as always in Kyushu, beautiful natural landscapes.

 Side note: to find all the practical information related to addresses and attractions below, please go check the clickable map at the end of the article.